7236. Sourou SEA for an integrated sustainable development plan Mali

 Advisory reports and other documents

 |16 May 2018: Memorandum

 |7236 L'état des lieux Plan de Développement Intégré et Durable du Sourou (PDIDS)

 |03 Dec 2018: Memorandum

-|7236 Avis de cadrage de l'EES du Programme de Développement Durable de la zone du Sourou.pdf|
+|7236 Avis de Cadrage l'EES du Programme de Developpement Durable de la Zone du Sourou

-The Embassy of the Kingdom of the Netherlands in Bamako facilitated a series of trainings done by NCEA with the aim to look for joint, SEA-informed, action for the Sourou.
-An NCEA advice on this process to the parties was published on 16 May 2018 ("Etat des lieux").
-The local governments of the Sourou area erected an "inter collectivité" (a formal collaborative body) as competent authority for a plan for sustainable development of the Sourou region, and to do an SEA to inform the plan, which was not yet a legal requirement.
+The Embassy of the Kingdom of the Netherlands in Bamako supported a series of trainings by the NCEA with the aim to look for joint, SEA-informed, action for the Sourou.
+An NCEA advice on this process to the parties concerned was published in May 2018 ("Etat des lieux").
+The local governments of the Sourou area erected an "inter collectivité" (a formal collaborative body) as competent authority for a plan for sustainable development of the Sourou region, and decided to do an SEA to inform the plan, which was not yet a legal requirement.
 The governor of the Mopti region, who had approved the "inter-collectivité du Sourou", requested the NCEA to support the further SEA process.
 The SEA procedure started in September 2018.
-NCEA published a scoping advice in december 2018 (Avis de cadrage).
-After that, it coached the steering committee of the plan in making informed decisions.
+The NCEA published a scoping advice in december 2018 (Avis de cadrage), followed by coaching of the steering committee for the plan in making informed decisions.
 In May 2019, the SEA was approved by the interministerial SEA commission and the PDIDS was adopted by the intercollectivité du Sourou.
 In June, the minister for environment issued the permit, sanctioning the SEA as well as the decentralized plan on behalf of the national government.
 In september 2019, the actors jointly evaluated the process and shared recommendations with donors in Bamako.

 Members of the working group